The file system

 ) -> Vector{String}

-Return the names in the directory dir
+Returns names in the dir

-is false, readdir
+is set to false, readdir

-is true, it returns joinpath(dir, name)
+is set to true, it returns joinpath(dir, name)

-with an absolute directory path and join
+with the absolute directory path and `join' set to true.

-See also: walkdir
+See also the description walkdir

 .